ernestas-poskus/out13/content/paper/dynamo-amazon-highly-available-key-value-store.md

 description = "Take away from scientific papers, discussion & summary" tags = [
   "paper",
-  "learning",
-  "research",
-  "review",
-  "scientific",
 ]
 author = "Giuseppe DeCandia, Deniz Hastorun, Madan Jampani, Gunavardhan Kakulapati, Avinash Lakshman, Alex Pilchin, Swaminathan Sivasubramanian, Peter Vosshall and Werner Vogels"

 +++

 ## Dynamo

 Dynamo sacrifices Consistency for Availability under certain failure scenarios.
 It makes extensive use of object versioning and application-assisted conflict resolution in a manner that provides a novel interface for developers to use.

 Gossip based distributed failure detection and membership protocol.

 ### Query Model

 Read & Write operations to data item that is uniquely identified by a key.
 State is stored as blobs.
 Targets application that store objects up to 1MB.